 Other factors include

-If you are dealing with wisdom tooth pain, there are various methods to help alleviate it.
+If you are dealing with wisdom tooth pain, various methods exist to help alleviate it.
 First, however, it’s best to contact your dentist as soon as possible; They may want to see you for an in-office evaluation or schedule you with an oral surgeon.
 In the meantime, over-the-counter medication such as Motrin (Ibuprofen) or Tylenol will help alleviate pain and inflammation.

 According to a recent study, premedication with ibuprofen and an NSAID (Tylenol) significantly increased the success rates of numbing wisdom teeth during surgery.
 In addition, patients with dental pain after third molar surgery confirmed ibuprofen’s analgesic (pain relief) effects.